Drug Submissions for Generic Drug Products

 Notification of Price Changes Resulting from Tiered Pricing Framework

-To help pharmacies manage their inventory and to lessen the impact of price reductions, pharmacies are given 14 days’ advance notice of changes in pricing resulting from the tiered pricing model through an update to the LCA/RDP Data Files.
+To help pharmacies manage their inventory and to lessen the impact of price adjustments, pharmacies are given 14 days’ advance notice of changes in pricing resulting from the tiered pricing model through an update to the LCA/RDP Data Files.
 During the 14-day notification period, suppliers are not obligated to reduce their drug price.

 - PharmaCare Policy Manual, LCA/RDP policies, Sections 5.11 and 5.12 (PDF)

-- Current listing and reimbursement data files for LCA/RDP, including
+- Current listing and reimbursement data files for LCA/RDP,

 - LCA/RDP data file interpretation documents, including